veerendra2/veerendra2.github.io/content/posts/linux-cheatseets.md

   ```

-* How traverse directories in shell script?
+* How to traverse directories in shell script?

   `cd` command should not be used to traverse directories.
-Remember that each commands in shell script will spawn as individual process unlink programming language, entire script as single process i.e. The scope of `cd` command is only for child process not parent.
+Remember that each commands in shell script will spawn as individual process unlink programming language, entire script as single process i.e. The scope of `cd` command is only for the child process, not the parent.
 By using `pushd` and `popd` we can achieve traversing directories.

   _Example Solution:_
   ```bash